andstatus/game2048/README.md

 Following this goal, the source code has been structured and cleaned.
 We're trying to use board games terminology (e.g. [Glossary of chess](https://en.wikipedia.org/wiki/Glossary_of_chess)) in order to ease understanding of implementation logic.

+Game exchange text format created (JSON based) to allow users share
+and load shared games with all moves and bookmarks.

 <a id="changelog"/>